andres-lowrie/lang/docs/content/docs/basics/blocks.md

 }
 ```

-The compiler will classify that as a type block because body blocks don't have
+The interpreter will classify that as a type block because body blocks don't have
 commas as expression terminators

 But if the last expression has a comma in it, then it's a body bock since this